mmcclimon/bibkeys/README.md

 This has a soft dependency on Array::Columnize.
 If you want output in columns, formatted to your terminal width, you need it.
-If the module can't be found, the program does the easy thing and defaults to single-column output (as if you'd passed C<--nocolumns> on the command line.
+If the module can't be found, the program does the easy thing and defaults to single-column output (as if you'd passed `--nocolumns` on the command line.

 ## Author